 India’s startup ecosystem, with its growing number of unicorns, is another indication of the country’s dynamic and homegrown entrepreneurial spirit.
 This is the new India—confident, capable, and self-reliant, building on its own strengths rather than mimicking foreign models.

-Revisiting the Independence Narrative
+Revisiting the independence narrative

 A revision of the Independence narrative is also necessary for India to fully reclaim its history.
 Jawaharlal Nehru, who wrote The Discovery of India while imprisoned, envisioned himself as the first Prime Minister of independent India.
 However, his version of history, shaped by Fabian socialism and a pluralistic vision of unity, has since been challenged by critics who argue that it failed to account for India’s majority population and their cultural values.